EqualExperts/secure-delivery-playbook/practices.md

 **Use code as evidence for auditors**

-Where you’re required to provide evidence to auditors for compliance \(e.g. PCI DSS\), use automated systems as evidence rather than creating separate documents that will get out of date.
+Where you're required to provide evidence to auditors for compliance \(e.g. PCI DSS\), use automated systems as evidence rather than creating separate documents that will get out of date.
 For example:

 * Source control shows traceability of code and changes \(this can also be linked to change tracking systems such as Jira\)
 * Infrastructure-as-code combined with immutable infrastructure means that no changes can be made outside of that audit trail